alem-platform/bootcamp-go/story12/count_btree_nodes/README.md

 # count_btree_nodes

-Implement the `CountNodes()` method for the `BTree` structure to count the total number of nodes in the binary search tree.
-This method will recursively traverse the tree and count each node.
+Write a function `CountNodes` for the `BTree` structure to count the total number of nodes in the binary search tree.
+This function will recursively traverse the tree and count each node.

 **Function definition:**